techxrishabh/techxrishabh/README.md

 <img width="33%" align="right" src="https://github.com/techxrishabh/techxrishabh/assets/132020097/c0888579-7aed-4d19-8626-3a8d6af7c421">

 <h2>About Me ^_^ </h2>
-⚡ I'm Rishabh, a computer science undergrad who is fascinated by Tech.<br>⚡ I love constantly exploring and learning new technologies to expand my capabilities in tech.<br>⚡ I also enjoy keeping myself busy with some kind of physics activity to work properly.<br> ⚡ when I am not coding you will find me doing workouts or any other physical activities.<br>⚡ In my free time, I love playing games and watching anime.<br>
+I'm Rishabh, a computer science undergrad who is fascinated by Tech.<br>⚡ I love constantly exploring and learning new technologies to expand my capabilities in tech.<br>⚡ I also enjoy keeping myself updated with new trends and tech.<br> ⚡ when I am not coding you will find me doing workouts or any other physical activities.<br>⚡ In my free time, I love playing games and watching anime.<br> ⚡ Besides these things, I am always eager to help others in their tech journey.

-🐱 I am very passionate about:
-- Computer Science 🖥️
-- Mathematics ✖️➕➖➗🟰
-- English 📑
-- Gaming 🎮🕹️